 Our success is dependent, in part, upon protecting our proprietary technology.
 We rely on a combination of patents, copyrights, trademarks, service marks, trade secret laws and contractual restrictions to establish and protect our proprietary rights in our products and services.
 However, the steps we take to protect our intellectual property may be inadequate.
-We will not be able to protect our intellectual property rights may be challenged by others or invalidated through administrative process or litigation.
+We will not be able to protect our intellectual property if we are unable to enforce our rights or if we do not detect unauthorized use of our intellectual property.
+Any of our trademarks or other intellectual property rights may be challenged by others or invalidated through administrative process or litigation.
 Furthermore, legal standards relating to the validity, enforceability and scope of protection of intellectual property rights are uncertain.
 Additionally, the intellectual property ownership and license rights, including copyrights and patents surrounding AI technologies, which we are increasingly building into our product offerings, has not been fully addressed by U.S. courts or other federal or state laws or regulations, and the use or adoption of AI technologies in our products and services may expose us to copyright infringement or other intellectual property misappropriation claims.
 Despite our precautions, it may be possible for unauthorized third parties to copy our technology and use information that we regard as proprietary to create products and services that compete with ours.
 Some license provisions protecting against unauthorized use, copying, transfer and disclosure of our offerings may be unenforceable under the laws of certain jurisdictions and foreign countries.
 In addition, the laws of some countries do not protect proprietary rights to the same extent as the laws of the United States.
 To the extent we expand our international activities, our exposure to unauthorized copying and use of our technology and proprietary information may increase.